University of Lynchburg celebrates Broadway this fall with an exhibition at the Daura Gallery and several events featuring Broadway music.

 October 1-3 at 7:30 p.m., October 4 at 2 p.m., Dillard Theatre

 The LC Theatre department presents the Pulitzer Prize-winning comedy about the eccentric Vanderhof family.
-Bill Bodine, a graduate of Lynchburg College, will portray Grandpa Vanderhof, the humorous and wise patriarch.
+Bill Bodine, a graduate of University of Lynchburg, will portray Grandpa Vanderhof, the humorous and wise patriarch.
 The Daura Gallery will be open one hour before each performance through the intermission.

 Theatre professor Jeff Wittman appreciates the opportunity for his students to lend their talents to an interdisciplinary exhibition.
 He is thrilled to have the panoramic photographs on campus to help people think about the work that goes into a theatre production.
 “What Stephen Joseph has done is take us behind the stage to the process,” he said.
 “Theatre happens in collaboration with lots of other people.”